 - Take each end of the puff pastry and bring it together, like a pyramid.
 Alternately crossing to cover the top, just like in the photo.

 - For Freezing: Use plastic wrap to tightly seal and cover each Meatballs Wellington then store in ziplock bag.
 Store in the freezer until ready to bake (no need to thaw).
+This can be kept frozen up to 2 months.

 - For immediate use: Chill in the freezer for about 30 minutes before baking, then brush with egg wash and score as desired.
 The puff pastry need to be chilled so that it puff-up better when it bakes.